Sloane Stephens: 2014: Inconsistency

-2015: First WTA title
+2015: First WTA Tour title

 Stephens returned from injury to start the season at the Auckland Open and the Hobart International, but lost in the second round at both tournaments.
 She entered the Australian Open unseeded and faced a difficult draw against Victoria Azarenka in the first round.
 Azarenka eliminated Stephens for the third consecutive year.
 Her first two successful tournaments of the year came at the Premier Mandatory events in March.
 She reached the fourth round at Indian Wells, where she lost a three-set match to world No. 1, Serena Williams, who was returning from her long boycott of the tournament.
 Stephens then improved on that result with a quarterfinal appearance at the Miami Open, which included a win over rival Madison Keys in their first encounter.

 Despite these good results, Stephens got off to a slow start in the clay-court season.
 She did not return to form until late May when she reached her second semifinal at Strasbourg.
 Having struggled at the last three Grand Slam events, Stephens managed to upset world No. 15, Venus Williams, in the first round of the French Open in their first ever meeting.
 Serena then defeated her in the fourth round, which turned out to be Stephens's best Grand Slam tournament result of the year.
 In her only grass-court tune-up, Stephens made it to the semifinals at the Eastbourne International.
 She notably defeated world No. 9, Carla Suárez Navarro, in the second round for her first top-ten victory in almost two years.
 Stephens closed the European season with a third-round appearance at Wimbledon.

 Stephens did not play again until the Washington Open in August.
 She won the tournament without dropping a set for her first career WTA title.
 She defeated No. 21 Sam Stosur in the semifinals and won the final against Anastasia Pavlyuchenkova while only dropping three games.
 The title brought Stephens back into the top 30.
 At the US Open, she was seeded at a Grand Slam tournament for the first time that year but lost in the first round to compatriot CoCo Vandeweghe.
 She maintained a steady ranking all year, dropping no lower than No. 45 while rising no higher than No. 28, finishing the season at No. 30 in the world.